 Da Nang - After visiting sites and having lunch in Hue, we will depart for Da Nang.
 It takes around 3 hours from the last site in Hue to reach your beach resort in Da Nang city.

-Explore Da Nang city - 7 famous sites
+Explore Da Nang City - 7 Famous Sites

-Our guide and driver will pick you up at your resort’s lobby and transfer you to the first site: Marble mountain.
-You will be brought to half of the mountain to see some first wonderful caves and statues of Buddha hidden then you will climb up more than 150 steps to explore the whole mountain’s main sites.
+The Marble Mountains - The tour begins at 9 AM.
+Our guide and driver will pick you up at your resort’s lobby and transfer you to the first site: Marble Mountain.
+You will be taken halfway up the mountain to see some of the first wonderful caves and hidden Buddha statues, then you will climb more than 150 steps to explore the mountain’s main sites.
+Remember to cover your shoulders when visiting pagodas and wear easy-climbing shoes.

-Marble mountains are a cluster of five limestone and marble hills, each named after one of the five elements: Thuy Son (Water), Moc Son (Wood), Hoa Son (Fire), Kim Son (Metal), and Tho Son (Earth).
+Marble Mountains are a cluster of five limestone and marble hills, each named after one of the five elements: Thuy Son (Water), Moc Son (Wood), Hoa Son (Fire), Kim Son (Metal), and Tho Son (Earth).
 These mountains are renowned for their caves, pagodas, and panoramic views of the coastal plains.
 Visitors can explore Buddhist sanctuaries, climb stone steps to viewpoints, and admire intricate marble sculptures crafted by local artisans.

-My Khe Beach - My Khe beach is a stunning stretch of coastline in Da Nang, Vietnam.
+My Khe Beach - My Khe Beach is a stunning stretch of coastline in Da Nang, Vietnam.
 Renowned for its crystal-clear waters, fine white sand, and gentle waves, it’s a popular destination for both locals and tourists alike.
 The beach offers opportunities for swimming, sunbathing, water sports, and enjoying breathtaking sunsets.

 Linh Ung Pagoda - The pagoda is a prominent Buddhist temple known for its grandeur and scenic views.
 The pagoda is famous for its towering Lady Buddha statue, which stands at 67 meters (220 feet) tall and overlooks the city and coastline.
 Visitors can explore the pagoda grounds, admire intricate Buddhist architecture, and enjoy panoramic vistas of the surrounding mountains and sea.
+We will go there to take breathtaking views of the ocean and mountain.

 Han Market - Han Market in Da Nang is a bustling hub offering a wide range of goods, from local produce and seafood to handicrafts and clothing.
 It’s a vibrant spot where locals and tourists alike gather to shop and experience the lively atmosphere of central Vietnam’s trading culture.

-Da Nang Museum of Cham Sculpture - Cham museum houses the world’s largest collection of Cham sculptures and artifacts.
+Da Nang Museum of Cham Sculpture - The Cham Museum houses the world’s largest collection of Cham sculptures and artifacts.
 Established in 1919, it showcases the rich cultural heritage of the Cham civilization, including Hindu-influenced statues, altars, and reliefs.
 The museum provides a fascinating glimpse into Vietnam’s ancient history and artistic traditions.

 Love Bridge Da Nang - The Love Bridge in Da Nang, also known as the Dragon Bridge, is an iconic symbol of the city.
 Spanning the Han River, it is renowned for its stunning design and the spectacular dragon-shaped architecture.
 It’s a popular spot for tourists to admire and locals to gather, especially during the bridge’s illuminated displays at night.